alexanderdurr/WASP-DECIDE/README.md

 ## Code Description, Execution, Examples and Testing

+### Code Description

 The calculations are described in doc/decide.pdf and you can look into the original document the task is based on by looking in doc/nver-tse.pdf .
+The Launch Interceptor Conditions (LIC) are in decide.c and their results are used as entries of the Conditions Met Vector (CMV).
+The Logical Connector Matrix (LCM) and the CMV are used to calculate the Preliminary Unlocking Matrix (PUM).
+With the Preliminary Unlocking Vector (PUV) one can deactivate specific LCUs.
+The Final Unlocking Vector (FUV) is calculated by looking at the PUV and then at the PUM.
+If all entries of the FUV are true, the missile can be launched.

+Inputs and Outputs are defined as in doc/decide.pdf on page 2 described.

+Inputs:
+NUMPOINTS, POINTS, PARAMETERS, LCM, PUV

+Outputs:
+LAUNCH, CMV, PUM, FUV

 ### Compiling